 - Embrace other department leadership and organizational collaboration goals as necessary.

 Traits and Characteristics

-- Personal Accountability – The willingness to self-evaluate and answer for personal actions and decisions, recognize and learn from mistakes, and use feedback for personal and performance improvement.
+- Personal Accountability – The capability to self-evaluate and answer for personal actions, decisions, and results.

-- Planning, Organizing, and Project Management – The proficiency to develop procedures, processes, and systems for order, and action plans that ensure high-quality work is completed on time and desired outcomes are reached.
+- Planning, Organizing, and Project Management – The dexterity to develop procedures, processes, and systems for order, and action plans that ensure high-quality work is completed on time and desired outcomes are reached.

 - Leadership and Teamwork – The ability to articulate a vision and create a sense of purpose and direction for internal and external stakeholders, build trust by demonstrating respect and integrity, and create an environment where team members are appreciated and supported.

 A bachelor's degree is required and an advanced degree in communications, marketing, or related field is preferred.
 A minimum of seven years of progressive supervisory experience in marketing and public relations management is essential.
 Experience driving diverse income streams serving multiple audiences is essential, preferably in complex, multi-faceted environments or with a cross-section of nonprofits.
 The successful candidate will have superior writing and eloquent public speaking skills.
 They will have a demonstrated ability to develop and implement strategic integrated marketing campaigns that meet or exceed performance metrics including membership, visitor attendance, subscription/ticket sales, and merchandise/concessions sales.
 Experience targeting local tourism with diverse and enhanced audience engagement strategies.
 Developing, implementing, and evaluating an annual communications plan across discrete audiences and multiple channels that align with strategic priorities and elevate an organization's reputation.